Mata, Israel: History

-The village was established in 1950 by immigrants from Yemen on land that had formerly belonged to the depopulated Palestinian villages of Allar and Khirbat al-Tannur.
-The founders were later joined by more immigrants from North Africa.
+The village was established in 1950 by immigrants from Yemen on land that had belonged to the depopulated Arab villages of Allar and Khirbat al-Tannur.
+Initially the moshav fell under the jurisdiction of Elah Regional Council until the council was merged into Mateh Yehuda Regional Council in 1964.
+The moshav belongs to the Hapoel HaMizrachi stream, but today the majority of its population is secular.

 Archaeology

-Along the old Roman Road (now regional highway 375) are the ruins of a travelers' inn and livery stable, now called "khanut" (formerly, Khirbet el-Khan).
+Along the old Roman road (now regional highway 375) are the ruins of a travelers' inn and livery stable, now called "khanut" (formerly, Khirbet el-Khan).
 A mosaic floor with Greek writing of a Byzantine type can still be seen in the remains of the structure, believed to have been used as a church in the 6th century.

-In the 12th century, a rural monastery was established there by the Crusaders consisting of several barrel-vaulted buildings, an enclosure wall and a chapel.
+In the 12th century a rural monastery was established there by the Crusaders consisting of several barrel-vaulted buildings, an enclosure wall and a chapel.

 Charles Clermont-Ganneau describes the ruins of a church (el-K'niseh), partially standing, in the valley below (Wadi et Tannur), and which he thought to be of medieval origin.

 In the valley are various types of trees: Sweet and bitter almonds, olives, grapes, pomegranates, lemons, figs, walnuts, Syrian pears, carobs and hawthorns.
 To the south-east of the moshav is a natural spring called `Ain Jurish named after a nearby small Arab village (now abandoned) and which was built on the spur of a hill near the town of Tzur Hadassah (Har Kitron).
 Rock-carved niches used as tombs can still be seen in the abandoned village.